Lall-091/sql-docs/azure-sql/database/elastic-jobs-tsql-create-manage.md

 -- Delete history of a specific job's executions older than the specified date EXEC jobs.sp_purge_jobhistory @job_name='ResultPoolsJob', @oldest_date='2016-07-01 00:00:00';

---Note: job history is automatically deleted if it is >45 days old
+-- Note: job history is automatically deleted if it is >45 days old
 ```

 ## Delete a job and all its job history